ceostroff/harry-potter-gpt2-fanfiction/README.md

 $ git clone git@github.com:huggingface/transformers.git && pip3 install .
 ```

-Now you should have everything you need to run the scraper and the model.
+You should have everything you need to run the scraper and the model.

+## Generating fanfiction

 To run the text generation script first give it permission to run: